 - As we strive to make progress in improving our region’s education outcomes, particular attention must be focused on addressing the persistent achievement gap among subgroups

-- While nearly 2 of 3 students in Acadiana have failed to master grade-level content, the same is true for more than 4 out of 5 African-American students
+- While nearly 2 of 3 students in Acadiana have failed to master grade-level content, the same is true for nearly 4 out of 5 African-American students

 ARE ACADIANA STUDENTS GRADUATING HIGH SCHOOL AND READY FOR COLLEGE?